scg-unibe-ch/ese2016-team4/usability/Scenarios.md

 ##Scenario 4
 You live in an apartment in Berne - 3000 at Sidlerstrasse 5 with 3 friends and you are the main tenant.
 Hans was always unreliable.
 Now Hans wants to move out in three days to live in the forest.
 You need to find a new roomer now.
 Therefore you go on the page where you found your current apartment to offer Hans's room.
 The page is localhost:8080 and you remember your login (ese@unibe.ch | ese).
 The Move-in-Date is tomorrow, the sqm are 12 and the price is 560.
 Smoking is allowed but you don't like animals (not at all).
-You create the ad and remember that you forgot about your Balcony.
+While reviewing your new ad you see that you forgot about your Balcony.
 So you edit the ad by adding the balcony.